 3. Reduces negative environmental impacts.

-Three other papers in this series—due later in 2018—feature pathways and no-regrets options for regulators to apply these principles specifically to electric vehicles, space heating, and water heating.
 Each paper lays out initial steps for regulators to establish programs, including standards and metrics to measure success.
-More specifically, these papers explore issues such as rate design to enable beneficial electrification; program design and implementation; relationships between beneficial electrification and energy efficiency and demand response programs; screening tests for beneficial electrification; and impacts on wholesale markets and vice versa.
+More specifically, these papers explore issues such as rate design to enable beneficial electrification; program design and implementation; relationships between beneficial electrification and energy efficiency and demand response programs; and screening tests for beneficial electrification.